 Here are a few FAQ’s for the wedding photography that I offer – They should answer most things, but if you have any other questions just pop me an email and I will get back to you quickly :-)

 Ok, so I think my photography is represents the kind of person I am – “Romantic and Arty” (I know, mega technical!)

-I am most definitely a “light seeker” and in every shot, I will be looking for that light and how I can use it for the image.
+I love to find light and use composition in interesting ways, to show you something from a view you may not have seen.
 As much as I adore the bride and groom portraits (and I can’t even tell you how much I love them!!) – I love the details too.
 Every.
 Single.
 Photograph is carefully thought about and is taken with an end image in mind.
-I will focus on composition to show you something from a view you may not have seen – you’ll have images that’ll look incredible, make use of beautiful light and shadow, and can be put together in the most wonderful album at the end.
+My aim is that you’ll have images that’ll look incredible, make use of beautiful light and shadow, and can be put together in the most wonderful album at the end.